traien/n8n-nodes-espocrm/README.md

 ### Working with Dynamic Entities

-The Dynamic resource allows you to work with any entity type in your EspoCRM system:
+The Dynamic resource allows you to work with any entity type in your EspoCrm system:

-1. Add an "EspoCRM" node to your workflow
+1. Add an "EspoCrm" node to your workflow
 2. Select "Dynamic" as the Resource
 3. Choose your desired Operation (Create, Update, Get, etc.)
 4. Select the Entity Type from the dropdown